Yeovil people

 The 1861 census listed William and Ann in South Street with their two sons John and Frederick and a general servant.
 William listed his occupation as retired glove manufacturer while John, aged 30, listed his as 'late assistant to above' (ie his father) and Frederick, aged 16, was an attorney's clerk.
 The 1871 census listed just William and Ann, together with a general servant, in South Street.
 By this time William, who listed his occupation as retired glove manufacturer, was aged 67 and Ann was 66.

-William Hooper Masters died at the age of 68 in the spring of 1872.
+William Hooper Masters died at the age of 68, on Tuesday 12 March 1872.

-William Hooper Masters' signature against the Vestry minutes of 3 March 1831.
+William Hooper Masters the Younger's signature against the Vestry minutes of 3 March 1831.

 Maps